ayara-core/wallet/README.md

 The smart contracts are written in Solidity and tested using Hardhat.
 The contracts are deployed on Optimism Goerli, Base Goerli and Sepolia testnets.

-Ayara Controller is deployed with the same address on all networks.
-This is important for the creation of Ayara Instances on other networks, since it will create the same address for the same user across all networks.

 The contracts are using Chainlink's CCIP to send messages across networks to other AyaraController contracts.
 In one transaction it can: